alexharri/animation-editor/README.md

 -   Line
 -   Composition

 The first four are relatively straightforward.
-They are the primite building blocks that are used to create more complex graphics.
+They are the primitive building blocks that are used to create more complex graphics.

 But composition layers allow us to create reusable compositions.
 Compositions can be nested within one another.